There are several types of business loans that you can choose from.

 Microloans (or microloans) are small loans.
 By business standards, a microloan will typically range from $500 to $100,000.

-Microloans have emerged among the larger trend of microfinance.
+Microloans have emerged among the larger trends of microfinance.
 Technology has enabled the business financing process to become more efficient, enabling lenders to process loan applications faster.
 This allows many lenders to efficiently and cost-effectively offer very small business loans.